blazium-engine/blazium-docs/tutorials/scripting/gdscript/static_typing.rst

 an ``Object``, two classes it extends.
 With dynamic GDScript, you also don't care about the node's type as long as it has the methods you need to call.

-You can use casting to tell Godot the type you expect when you get a node:
+You can use casting to tell Blazium the type you expect when you get a node:
 ``($Timer as Timer)``, ``($Player as CharacterBody2D)``, etc.
-Godot will ensure the type works and if so, the line number will turn green at the left of the script editor.
+Blazium will ensure the type works and if so, the line number will turn green at the left of the script editor.

 .. figure:: img/typed_gdscript_safe_unsafe_line.webp